shahrajat/MusicRec/README.md

    5. (Finished) Store user history in a persistent storage.
    6. (Finished) Identify user activity based on above factors.
    7. (Finished) Dynamically update playlist based on best guess of current activity.
+   8. (Finished) Separate middleware from the foreground app.

 ## Application Flow and internal details
    1. When the application is launched, default order of the songs is displayed.